-Most sports medicine experts agree that common causes of sore shins and shin splints are caused by a slight bending of the shin bone when the foot hits the ground–especially while running on hard surfaces.
+Most sports medicine experts agree that common causes of sore shins after running and shin splints are caused by a slight bending of the shin bone when the foot hits the ground–especially while running on hard surfaces.
 In experienced runners who are used to high mileage training, the body responds to shin splints by reforming and strengthening the tibia, making it thicker and hardier.

 In less experienced runners, the tibia hasn’t had time to “learn” how to get stronger, making new runners more susceptible to the injury.
 However, there are ways to help prevent shin splints and treat them when it happens.

 In a perfect world, we’d always be able to prevent shin splints from running.
 Here are some of the things runners can do to make them less likely:

 Let’s take a look at this video about the best ways to prevent shin splints for runners:

 Despite our best efforts, shin splints are still going to happen sometimes.
-If you start treating them early on, chances are you’ll avoid more pain down the road.
+If you start treating them early on, chances are you’ll avoid more shin pain down the road.
 Here are some of the best strategies for how to fix shin splints for good: